 the eco-climatic greenhouse is equipped, as mentioned, with PDLC glass, automatic doors, integrated infrared lighting and an air-conditioned stone floor.
 It can be an optimal solution to always supply fresh fruit and vegetables to a wide range of activities in the gastronomy, catering and hospitality sectors.
 But that's not all: this type of technology can act as a prototype for future home solutions: I dream of a "garden room", which allows anyone with little effort to access fresh food every day.
 A more important room than closets or cellars, which can make the home really smart, bringing everyone closer to microgreens.

 Emotioncube: Microgreen (and wine) for everyone

 For a greenhouse to be effective, it must provide plants with an optimal climate for their growth.
 The most important factor is lighting: if the sunlight is too strong, it hinders growth.
-Stones such as tuff (a volcanic rock rich in calcium carbonate) absorb and reflect light: this is also why they create ideal environments, even for cellars.
+Stones such as tuff (a rock of volcanic origin rich in calcium carbonate) absorb and reflect light: also for this reason they create ideal environments, even for cellars.

 Emotioncube creates this controlled environment, and it is no coincidence that it was conceived for both microgreens and wines: it is possible to create a "cellar cube" to be placed anywhere, and able to store wines much better than any refrigerator or cabinet. specific.
 The special glass of this greenhouse can become opaque or transparent on command, protecting its precious contents in all cases.